-- (1) An owner or occupier of land which abuts a verge may on that part of the verge directly in front of her or his land install a permissible verge treatment. - (2) A permissible verge treatment is - (a) the planting and maintenance of a lawn; - (b) the planting and maintenance of a garden provided that - - (a) clear sight visibility is maintained at all times for a person using the abutting thoroughfare in the vicinity of an intersection or bend in the thoroughfare or using a driveway on land adjacent to the thoroughfare for access to or from the thoroughfare; - (b) where there is no footpath, a person has safe and clear access of a minimum width of 1.5 metres along that part of the verge immediately adjacent to the kerb; - (c) it does not include a wall, built structure or any thing of a like nature; and - (d) it is not of a thorny, poisonous or hazardous nature; - (c) the installation of an acceptable material; or - (d) the installation of an acceptable material in accordance with paragraph (c), and the planting and maintenance of either a lawn or a garden on the balance of the verge in accordance with paragraph (a) or (b).
+- (1) An owner or occupier of land which abuts a verge may on that part of the verge directly in front of her or his land install a permissible verge treatment. - (2) Permissible verge treatments include - (a) the planting and maintenance of a lawn; - (b) the planting and maintenance of a garden provided that - - clear sight visibility is maintained at all times for a person using the abutting thoroughfare in the vicinity of an intersection or bend in the thoroughfare or using a driveway on land adjacent to the thoroughfare for access to or from the thoroughfare; - (ii) where there is no footpath, a person has safe and clear access of a minimum width of 1.5 metres along that part of the verge immediately adjacent to the kerb; - (iii) the garden does not include a wall, built structure or any thing of a like nature; and - (iv) the garden is not of a thorny, poisonous or hazardous nature; - (c) the installation of an acceptable material; or - (d) the installation of an acceptable material in accordance with paragraph (c), and the planting and maintenance of either a lawn or a garden on the balance of the verge in accordance with paragraph (a) or (b).